OSGeo/gdal/doc/source/programs/gdal_pipeline.rst

    :title: Clip a raster dataset using a nested vector pipeline
    :id: gdal-pipeline-mixed-nested

-   This pipeline uses a raster input dataset, and clips it using a vector geometry coming from a nested vector pipeline.
+   This pipeline uses a raster input dataset, and clips it using a buffered geometry coming from a nested vector pipeline.
    The resulting clipped raster is then resized and written to disk, and shown in the image below.

    .. image:: ../../images/programs/romania.png